christi3k/zulip/docs/dev-overview.md

 [install directly][rtd-install-direct] approach),
 and connect to the development environment over SSH.

+While Zulip itself is built and deployed on Ubuntu, the Zulip developer environment is cross-platform and can be installed on most all current operating systems.
+Use the operating system that you are most familiar with.

 ### For OS X

 The [Vagrant environment setup][rtd-vagrant-setup] is recommended for all